The High-Frequency and Rare Events Barriers to Neural Closures of Atmospheric Dynamics: Learning slow neural closure: Sensitivity

-The HLF solutions considered in this study correspond to those of \cite[Fig.~6]{CLM21_BE}; see Supplementary Material (SM).
+The HLF solutions considered in this study are obtained for such a critical parameter regime where $Ro >Ro^\ast$.
+They correspond to those of \cite[Fig.~7]{CLM21_BE}; see Appendix~\ref{Sect_Appendix_HLF} for details.
 We first analyze the ability of neural parameterizations to learn the slow motion of the L80 dynamics in the HLF regime.
 To do so, we preprocess the target variables $\x$ and $\z$ to be parameterized by applying a low-pass filter in order to extract the slow motion.
 In that respect, a simple moving average is adopted with a window size equal to $T_{GW}$, the dominant period of the gravity waves.
-The results are shown in Fig.~\ref{Fig_sensitivity}A for the $z_3$-variable for which we observe that the low-pass filtered solution almost coincides this way with the BE parameterization $\z_{BE}(t)=G(\y(t))$ with $\y(t)$ denoting the $\y$-component of the HLF solution to the L80 model.
+The results are shown in Figure \ref{Fig_sensitivity}A for the $z_3$-variable for which we observe that the low-pass filtered solution almost coincides this way with the BE parameterization $\z_{BE}(t)=G(\y(t))$ with $\y(t)$ denoting the $\y$-component of the HLF solution to the L80 model.

-To parallel the construction of the BE manifold in the NN realm (see Methods), we first learn an MLP, $\Z_{\T}$ for $\z$ as in \eqref{Eq_Z}, with $\y$ as input and the filtered $\z$-variable as output.
-We then learn an MLP for $\x$, denoted by $\X_{\T}$ with $(\y,\Z_{\T}(\y))$, as input and the filtered $\x$-variable as output.
-It turns out that NNs with one hidden layer and 5 neurons are sufficient to obtain loss functions with a small residual; see Suppl.~Table 1.
+The L80 model has an inherent structure that can be exploited for closure.
+Studies have shown that the BE manifold, constructed in two steps (parameterizing $\z$ as a function of $\y$ and then $\x$ as a function of $\y$ and the parameterized $\z$), achieves excellent closure across various parameter regimes \cite{Gent_McWilliams82} (see Appendix \ref{Sect_Appendix_BE} and \cite{CLM16_Lorenz9D} for details).
+To leverage this existing knowledge and facilitate comparison with the BE manifold, we design our neural network parameterizations with a similar structure.
+Specifically, we first learn a feedforward neural network (multilayer perceptron, MLP) denoted as $\Z_{\T}$, which takes the (unfiltered) variable $\y$ as input and predicts the filtered $\z$-variable (Eq.~\eqref{Eq_Z}).
+Then, we train a second MLP, $\X_{\T}$, that takes both $\y$ and the output of $\Z_{\T}$, $(\y, \Z_{\T}(\y))$, as input in order to predict the filtered $\x$-variable.